 (2) Represents potential payouts under the APB Plan for Fiscal Year 2019.
 Target bonus amount for Fiscal Year 2019 were as follows: Mr. Tan 150%, Mr. Krause 75%, Dr. Kawwas 75%, Mr. Brazeal 60% and Mr. Ingram 100%, as a percentage of base salary.
 The threshold amount for Mr. Tan was 12.5% of his target bonus amount, calculated based on the achievement of a single corporate goal at 50% of the target for such goal and with the individual performance multiplier set at target 50%.
 The threshold amount for each of Messrs.
 Krause, Brazeal and Ingram was 6.25% of his target bonus amount, calculated based on the achievement of a single corporate or divisional goal at 25% of the target for such goal and with the individual performance multiplier set at target 50%.
 The threshold amount for Dr. Kawwas was 2.5% of his target bonus amount, calculated based on the achievement of a single corporate or divisional goal at 25% of the target for such goal and with the individual performance multiplier set at target 50%.
-The threshold amount for Dr. Kawwas was 2.5% of his target bonus amount, calculated based on the achievement of a single corporate or divisional goal at 25% of the target bonus amount, calculated based on the achievement of nor Dr. Kawwas was 2.5% of his target bonus amount, calculated based on the achievement of a single corporate or divisional goal at 10% of the target for such goal and with the individual performance multiplier set at target 50%.
-The maximum bonus payable was 225% of the target for Such goal and with the individual performance for each corporate goal and with the individual performance for each corporate goal and with the individual performance multiplier set at 150%.
-The maximum bonus payable was 225% of the target bonus amount for Messrs.
-Krause, Brazeal and Ingram, and Dr. Kawwas, which assumes maximum (150%) performance for (i) each corporate goal and with the maximum individual performance multiplier set at 150%.
+The threshold amount for Dr. Kawwas was 2.5% of his target bonus amount, calculated based on the achievement of a single corporate or divisional goal at 10% of the target for such goal and with the individual performance multiplier set at target 50%.
+The threshold amount for Dr. Kawwas was 2.5% of his target bonus amount, calculated based on the achievement of a single corporate or divisional goal at 10% of the target for such goal and with the individual performance multiplier set at target 50%.
+The maximum bonus payable was 225% of the target bonus amount for Mr. Tan, which assumes maximum (150%) performance for each corporate goal and with the individual performance for (i) each corporate goal and (ii) each divisional or functional goal and with the maximum individual performance for (i) each corporate goal and (ii) each divisional or functional goal and with the maximum individual performance for (i) each corporate goal and (ii) each divisional or functional goal and with the maximum individual performance